From facts to gains – a quick social listening guide for investors by a trading dummy

 The biggest changes in the stock market come after groundbreaking news.
 The news about covid vaccine boosted american Moderna by 128% in just one month.
 Okay, but how to learn about those news, before they do break the ground and your ship, be that early retirement or a new car, has sailed never to return?

 Well, there’s zacks, reddit, investing.com, marketwatch, business insider… or there’s the whole public internet in one place.
+If you’re a newbie in the investing world, you can take a look various guides for investors.

 Getting started with Brand24 investing